MattKevan/kevan.tv/_articles/can-an-artificial-intelligence-be-unreasonable.md

 date: 2018-09-24 00:00:00 +0000
 layout: post
 tags:
+- Machine learning
-- Artificial intelligence
+- Project
-lead: Mumsnet’s Am I being unreasonable? forum is famous for the hilarious, disturbing and hilariously disturbing topics discussed.
+description: Mumsnet’s Am I being unreasonable? forum is famous for the hilarious, disturbing and hilariously disturbing topics discussed.
 I wondered, what would happen if I used it to train a neural network?
 author: Matt Kevan

 ---